tsuboyan/Superpowered-SwiftSample/readme.md

 # Superpowered-SwiftSample

 ## Description
 This is a Superpowered audio player sample for iOS written by swift.
+It's also support playback in the background.

 ![Superpowered-SwiftSample.png](https://github.com/AtsushiOtsubo/Superpowered-SwiftSample/blob/images/Superpowered-SwiftSample.png?raw=true)